Canon 1100D vs Panasonic G9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Panasonic Lumix DC-G9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1100D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 1100D or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1100D: